Travel Policies and Regulations

 Breakfast $ 8.30 $ 8.30

 Lunch $ 10.90 $ 10.90

 Lodging (actual, up to) $ 67.30 $ 79.50

 Total $105.20 $120.00

-Written approval by the department head or his or her designee must be obtained in order to qualify for reimbursement for overnight stays.
-Supervisory personnel certifying the reimbursement request as necessary and proper must require documentation from the traveler to substantiate that the overnight lodging was necessary and accomplished.
+Written approval by the departmental SVP or his/ her designee must be obtained in order to qualify for reimbursement for overnight stays and any other travel expense that could be viewed as unreasonable.
+Supervisory personnel certifying the reimbursement request as necessary and proper must require documentation from the traveler to substantiate that the overnight lodging and/or other travel expense was necessary and accomplished.
 The travel must involve a travel destination located at least 35 miles from the employee's regularly assigned duty station (vicinity) or home, whichever is less.